Digital image representing Informatica data quality.

 • Modern data stacks include robust data quality monitoring capabilities to ensure the highest quality data possible.

-The modern world revolves around data.
-According to Statista, the amount of data created, consumed, and stored will exceed 120 zettabytes this year and grow to more than 181 zettabytes by 2025.
-(A zettabyte is equal to 1 billion terabytes or 1 trillion gigabytes.)
+In today’s world, data is everywhere.
+According to Statista, the amount of data created, consumed, and stored will exceed 120 zettabytes this year and is expected to grow to over 181 zettabytes by 2025.
+(For perspective, one zettabyte is equal to 1 billion terabytes or 1 trillion gigabytes.)

 Amount of data created, consumed, and stored, 2010-2025.